 For further details on preparation and format of the dissertation, see below.

 Participation in printing costs on behalf of The Centre for Research in the Humanities

-The Centre for Research in the Humanities pays for the printing of those copies (usually twenty) designated for the University and The Centre for Research in the Humanities.
+The Centre for Research in the Humanities pays for the printing of those copies (usually fifteen) designated for the University and The Centre for Research in the Humanities.
 These copies go to opponents, the doctoral committee, the faculty, University central administration, institutions and libraries.
 The doctoral candidate must deliver these copies to The Centre once they've been printed, after which The Centre takes care of their distribution.